How To Hike Devils Bridge Trail In Sedona, Arizona

 Kristen enjoying being out on the bridge before sunrise

-It wasn’t too busy when we were at Devils Bridge, so we went out onto the bridge once before the sunrise and then again around 25 minutes after sunrise.
+It wasn’t too chaotic when we were at Devils Bridge, so we went out onto the bridge once before the sunrise and then again around 25 minutes after sunrise.
 The second time we had someone take our photos for us.

 Overall we enjoyed taking photos at Devils Bridge, but we think there are better sunrise and sunset photo spots in Sedona.